 Judicial bonds are usually required by the court for litigants or people appointed to perform certain duties, and are of several types.

-There are also other types of surety bonds, sometimes referred to as miscellaneous surety bonds, that constitute smaller markets.
-Most of these bonds insure either against loss or theft of money by the principal, such as an auctioneer's bond that guarantees receipts of an auction, or against legal liability by the action of an agent, such as an insurance agent bond that protects the insurer from liable acts of its agents.
+Other types of surety bonds, sometimes called miscellaneous surety bonds, constitute smaller markets, insuring either against loss or theft of money by the principal, such as an auctioneer's bond that guarantees receipts of an auction, or against legal liability by the action of an agent, such as an insurance agent bond that protects the insurer from liable acts of its agents.

-A fidelity bond is a bond purchased by employers to protect them against the dishonesty, including theft, of their employees.
-Fidelity bonds are much like surety bonds, in that 3 parties are involved, except that the contractual obligations exist only between principal—the employer—and the insurance company, and the insurance company pays the employer for any loss caused by its covered employees.
-Banks and other financial institutions have a great need for fidelity bonds—often called financial institution bonds—because they typically require many employees to handle money and other valuable assets.
+A fidelity bond (a.k.a. employee dishonesty insurance) is a bond purchased by employers to protect them against the dishonesty, including theft, of their employees.
+Fidelity bonds are much like surety bonds, in that 3 parties are involved, except that the contractual obligations exist only between principal — the employer — and the insurance company, and the insurance company pays the employer for any loss caused by its covered employees.
+Banks and other financial institutions have a great need for fidelity bonds — often called financial institution bonds — because they typically require many employees to handle money and other valuable assets.

 A blanket coverage fidelity bond covers any employee working for the employer, whereas a scheduled fidelity bond covers only specifically named people or positions in the company.